Artisan Center

 History of the Wheeling Artisan Center Building

-The Wheeling Artisan Center is a stunning historic preservation project.
 The building, now experienced as one, is the combination of three separate buildings.
-The three-story atrium provides an inspiring welcome to our space.
 With construction dating to before the Civil War, two adjacent foundry plaques at the base of the pilasters clearly illustrate the state hood of West Virginia.
 One is marked “VA.”
 While the other is inscribed “W.VA.”

 Renovated in 1996 by Wheeling Heritage, the building is home to River City Restaurant, the Artisan Center Shop, “Made in Wheeling” exhibits, an event space, and the Wheeling Heritage headquarters.